kiranmajji1620/ft_nlp/ssh/main.md

 - generate a public key and send that public key to the remote machine
 - generate key using `ssh-key-gen`. give the passphrase.
 - Now, say `ssh-copy-id username@hostname`. give the previously given passphrase.
-- this will copy the public id to the remote machine.
+- this will copy the public id to the remote machine: .ssh/authorized_keys.

 ```
 Host <machine1>